calculix/cae/README.md

 - Nice icons for all keywords/tree objects.

-- Run job analysis directly from CAE.
+- Run job analysis and call GraphiX directly from GUI.

 - Application's global settings are maintained in text file [ccx_settings.env](ccx_settings.env) with Python syntax.
 Settings are automatically saved during the workflow.